Skip to main content

 2026 Investment & Equity Drivers

-• Transit Expansion: SFHs within 0.5 miles of Blue & Purple Lines projected 15–20% value lift
+• Transit Expansion: SFHs within 0.5 miles of Blue & Purple Lines proximity to transit has historically supported property values in some markets, though outcomes vary and are not guaranteed.

 • Rental Demand: Urban core neighborhoods maintain strong long-term tenant demand